 Explore your Hyperscaler data with SAP Business Data Cloud

-- Enable real-time data federation, allowing for immediate access and analysis of data without the need for physical data movement.
+Real-Time Data Management : Enable real-time data federation, allowing for immediate access to business data without the need for physical data movement.

 Architecture

-The reference architecture diagram shows how the data from different hyperscaler stores can be unified with data from SAP sources via SAP Datasphere.
-Numbers below correspond to the flow numbers in the architecture diagram above.
+The reference architecture diagram above shows how the data from different hyperscaler stores and data from SAP sources can be integrated using SAP Business Data Cloud.

 -